-If you are investing with another person, the highest PIR of the joint investors will be used.
+If you are investing jointly with another person, the highest PIR of the joint investors will be used.
 PIE income or loss will be allocated to the person with the highest PIR to calculate tax.
 If two or more joint investors have the highest PIR, PIE income or loss will be allocated to the first named person on the application form to calculate tax.
-Inland Revenue will not refund any tax to the joint investor(s) with a lower PIR.
+Inland Revenue will not refund any tax to the joint investor(s) with a lower PIR unless the investor is an individual and the tax relates to the 2021 or later income years.